 Illegal logging deforestation is responsible for around 10% of global warming emissions alone.
 Illegal logging means forest products being harvested, transported, processed, and bought or sold in violation of national or international laws.

 Such activities take place around the world, particularly in the rainforests of Asia, South America and Africa.
 Such tropical deforestation is responsible for around 10% of global warming emissions alone.

-The global wood trade continues to grow and is on course to reach a value of $450 billion by 2020, which is good for jobs and prosperity, but too often the trade is linked to illegal logging, forest destruction, corruption, human rights violations, and vast greenhouse gas emissions.
+The global wood trade continues to grow and is on course to reach a value of $450 billion this year, which is good for jobs and prosperity, but too often the trade is linked to illegal logging, forest destruction, corruption, human rights violations, and vast greenhouse gas emissions.